 Start time: 5pm, Thursday, Oct.
 8th (registration and plenary)

 Rates: $407 – $535, depending on rate and meal options.

 Graduate Student Rates: $150 without meals, $223 with meals.

 Undergraduate Student Rates: $100 without meals, $173 with meals.

-ACMHE members receive an additional $50 discount and scholarships are also available.
-Register here.
+ACMHE members receive an additional $50 discount.

 The 7th Annual Association for Contemplative Mind in Higher Education Conference will explore contemplative approaches to creating and sustaining just communities: approaches that foster connection while recognizing and honoring difference, with a commitment to the common flourishing of all.
 These approaches should examine the profound ways in which our social locations within higher education–based on age, gender, sexual orientation, discipline, ability, religion, race, social/economic class, nationality, contemplative tradition–affect and are affected by differing levels of advantage or disadvantage.
 As we recognize our interdependence and our responsibilities to one another, we can cultivate more ethical, compassionate, and more socially just communities.